 How to Get More Product Reviews on Shopify

-- Automated post-purchase email: Send a review request 7-14 days after delivery - enough time for the customer to have used the product.
+- Automated post-purchase email: Send a review request 7 to 14 days after delivery, enough time for the customer to have used the product.
 Judge.me and Yotpo both support this natively with no additional setup beyond enabling the feature.

 - Physical packaging insert: Include a card in every order with a QR code linking directly to the review form.
 Customers who enjoyed the product but wouldn't think to search for a review link will scan if it's right in front of them.